MikeMcl/decimal.js/README.md

 x.isNaN() && !y.isNaN() && !x.isFinite() && !y.isFinite()      // true
 ```

-and a `toFraction` method with an optional *maximum denominator* argument
+There is also a `toFraction` method with an optional *maximum denominator* argument.

 ```js
 z = new Decimal(355)